 Greek Cucumber Yoghurt Dip (Tzatziki) 🥒🇬🇷

 I am sharing with you a tzatziki recipe from the Fresh Connection family kitchen.
-Tzatziki is made from strained yoghurt, mixed with cucumber, garlic, salt, olive oil and sometimes lemon juice, and dill, mint or parsley.
+Tzatziki is made from strained yoghurt, mixed with cucumber, garlic, salt and extra virgin olive oil.

 Serve as a dip with veggies, crusty bread or crackers.
 Or in your pita wrap, sandwich or with grilled meat.

-- 2 lebanese cucumbers, roughly peeled, seeds removed and finely grated
+- 1 large lebanese cucumber, roughly peeled, seeds removed and finely grated

 - 500 g Procal yoghurt or a similar Greek yoghurt (full fat, natural)